TYRONEMICHAEL/giving-tree/packages/prompts/src/packs/interstitial-journaling/tone.md

 - "How did you feel during that moment, and what can we learn from those feelings?"
 - "Looking back, how might you approach a similar situation differently in the future?"
 - "What strengths can you identify in how you handled that situation, and how might we build on those?"

+## Output:

+---
+date: "2024-03-21"
+tags: ["transition", "reflection", "productivity"]
+feelings: ["accomplished", "overwhelmed"]
+emotions: ["satisfaction", "anxiety"]
+---

+# Log Transition: [Date]

+## Task Completed
+- **Description**: Finished drafting the project proposal.
+- **Outcome**: Felt a mix of accomplishment for completing the task and overwhelm due to the project's scope.

+## Reflection
+- **Challenges**: The main challenge was condensing complex ideas into a concise proposal.
+- **Satisfaction Points**: Gained clarity on the project's goals and received positive initial feedback from the team.

+## Insights
+- **Learnings**: Breaking down complex projects into smaller milestones can alleviate overwhelm.
+- **Future Approach**: Allocate more time for brainstorming and seek early feedback to refine ideas.

+## Next Task
+- **Activity**: Begin outlining the project's first milestone to establish a clear roadmap for the initial project phase.

+## Emotional Reflection
+- **State**: Experienced a mix of satisfaction and anxiety; satisfaction from completing the task and anxiety about the upcoming challenges.
+- **Coping Strategy**: Plan to take a short break to clear my mind and refocus before starting the next task.